aadilmallick/my-notes-docusaurus/docs/devops/09-terraform.md

 }
 ```

-You can then use data block variables as normal variables:
+You can then access data block variable values through the `data` namespace via dot notation.

 ```hcl
 resource "aws_instance" "blog" {